-Simplifier.net and Forge are the perfect match.
+Simplifier.net and Forge are the perfect matches.
 Create FHIR profiles with Forge, collaborate on, and publish projects with Simplifier.net.
 There are numerous ways to create the definitions required by your FHIR project.
 But, Forge is probably the easiest way to do it.
 It is the only feature-complete graphical user interface and the de-facto standard for FHIR “profiling”.
 It allows you to create FHIR profiles, extensions, logical models, search parameters, and operation definitions in an easy-to-understand desktop user interface, providing real-time validation feedback.
 And when you’re ready, you can share them on Simplifier.net.

 Defining projects and resources

 To avoid confusion, let’s agree on the definition of projects and resources.

 Simplifier.net organizes content like implementation guides and resources (more on this shortly) into projects.
 A project is defined as a coherent set of resources.
 They share a common use case, goal, or purpose.
-Although a project can contain resources of multiple FHIR versions, it is best to stick to one.
-This is more widely supported and prevents confusion with your consumers.
+Although a project can contain resources of multiple FHIR versions, it is best to stick to one which will most likely be supported.
+This will also void confusion with your consumers.

 We call everything that goes inside projects resources.
 This applies to any kind of FHIR resource, like StructureDefinitions, also known as profiles, or instances/examples of FHIR resources, like an Observation resource.
 Other noteworthy supported FHIR related resources are implementation guides, logical models, package manifests, and mapping files for the FHIR mapping language.
 Although we try to keep Simplifier.net a specialized FHIR repository, it is possible to upload some non-FHIR files to a project for creating implementation guides, such as markdown text files, images, and CSS files.